 Now, the correspondent says, “I remember I don’t have to ‘believe everything I think.’
 I consider that maybe what I am telling myself is merely conditioned thinking.”

-This and other mindfulness practices, such as the body scan (you’ll find an audio of one here), helps Goldstein’s correspondent to ward off depression and to make better choices in the moment.
-To read the full post, go here.
+This and other mindfulness practices, such as the body scan (you’ll find an audio of one on my audio page), helps Goldstein’s correspondent to ward off depression and to make better choices in the moment.

 By the way, it may seem obvious that you don’t have to believe everything you think – but we keep forgetting this and treat our thoughts with great seriousness as though they have never been mistaken or given us a wrong steer!